rrhinox/bash-awesome-utils/azure/awesome-az-cli.md

-# ☁️ My Az-cli useful and awesome command line for day by day!
+# ☁️  Az-cli awesome command line for day by day!

 ## Intro & Documentation